whitescent/Mastify/.github/README.md

 Mastify is an open-source [Mastodon](https://joinmastodon.org/) Android client currently under development, which is fully developed using Jetpack Compose.

-Follow Mastify on [Mastodon](https://mastodon.social/@mastify) for the latest development progress !
+Follow Mastify on [Mastodon](https://mastodon.social/@mastify) for the latest development progress!

 ## Contributing